roualdes/bridgestan/docs/languages/r.md

   - `stan_file` A path to a Stan model file.

-  - `stanc_arg` A list of arguments to pass to stanc3.
+  - `stanc_arg` A vector of arguments to pass to stanc3.
 For example, `c("--O1")` will enable compiler optimization level 1.

-  - `make_args` A list of additional arguments to pass to Make.
+  - `make_args` A vector of additional arguments to pass to Make.
 For example, `c("STAN_THREADS=True")` will enable threading for the compiled model.
 If the same flags are defined in `make/local`, the versions passed here will take precedent.